zijianhuang/AuthEF/Fonlow.EntityFrameworkCore.MySql/README.md

 For Dependency Injection, `IDbEngineDbContext` can be used with various design patterns of IoC, as well as .NET reflection.

+During development or pushing to GitHub repos, `PublishMySqlPluginToWebApi.ps1` or `PublishMySqlPluginToWebApiDebug.ps1` will copy needed decoupled dependency to the deployable of Core3WebApi.

 Example codes are provided in Core3WebApi/Program.cs with reflection.

 This library is for MySql.